Frosty-Git/SeniorProject/README.md

 Alex is here too
 Tucker's first commit.
 Katie's chilling
-Marc is made it here
+Marc has made it here